Instagram’s pivot to video may be its death knell

 For Charriere, who has recently started posting more to TikTok, the change has made her consider migrating to another platform.
 “The level of disrespect is baffling,” she adds.
 “We are the product on Instagram.
 Any time that we now spend on there is just about trying to figure out the new algorithm – after having spent years trying to figure out the old algorithm and fine-tuning our businesses around it.
 It’s all basically just lining Instagram’s pockets.”

-Despite Instagram being founded in 2010 as a photo-sharing app, their corporate owners Meta (formerly Facebook) have made it clear that the app is today prioritising reels above all else.
+Despite Instagram being founded in 2010 as a photo-sharing app, its corporate owner Meta (formerly Facebook) has made it clear that the app is today prioritising reels above all else.
 Last week, the company announced a series of new features – including templates, remix improvements and video merging – all of which are about making reels easier to create, and more visible on users’ feeds.

 You only need to take one look at your own feed to see how reel-dominant the app has become: my explore page is essentially exclusively reels of platform shoes and kittens rolling around on their backs.
 That may be a fairly accurate depiction of my interests, but it doesn’t mean that’s all I want to see.
 Even my regular feed has been interrupted with “recommended” posts from users I do not follow, nor have any interest in following.
 It’s either that or adverts.
 Where are the posts from my mates?
 Their holiday snaps?
 Their pets?
 In what may be my only similarity to Jenner and Kardashian, I really do just want to see “cute photos of my friends”.